 See also: Colour Matching

-The methods used to make loose face powder depended mainly on the size of a company’s operation.
+The method used to make early loose face powders depended largely on the size of a company’s operation.

 The traditional method for making face powder on a small scale was to mix the perfume and colours separately in portions of the powder until each was evenly distributed, then combine the perfume mixture and the colour mixture with the rest of the powder base, mix well and sift.